theWhiteFox/theWhiteFoxV2/_pages/about.md

 ---
 layout: page
 title: About
-permalink: theWhiteFoxV2/about/
+permalink: /about/
 ---

-About page content
+Blog page content